- Thyroid Stimulating Hormone (TSH),

 - Feeling cold all the time when others don’t

-- Low energy and stamina (mostly in the evening)
+- Low energy and stamina (mainly in the evening)

 - Irregular bowel habits – constipation/loose stools